byui-cse/cse351-student-version/lesson_11/canvas/prepare.md

 Main thread: All threads completed.
 Exiting.
 ```

-## Task Parallel Library (TPL)
+# 11.6 Task Parallel Library (TPL)

 The Task Parallel Library (TPL), primarily located in the `System.Threading.Tasks` namespace, represents .NET's modern, preferred approach for creating concurrent and parallel applications.
 It provides a higher level of abstraction over raw threads and the ThreadPool, simplifying common patterns, managing resources efficiently, and integrating seamlessly with features like async/await.

-The central abstraction in TPL is the `System.Threading.Tasks.Task` (and its generic counterpart Task<TResult>).
+The central abstraction in TPL is the `System.Threading.Tasks.Task` (and its generic counterpart Task\<TResult\>).
 A Task represents an asynchronous operation.
 It's not necessarily a thread itself, but rather a unit of work that can be scheduled to run, often utilizing threads from the ThreadPool.

 - **Task**: Represents an operation that does not return a value.

-- **Task<TResult>**: Represents an operation that does return a value of type TResult.
+- **Task\<TResult\>**: Represents an operation that does return a value of type TResult.

-### Creating and Running Tasks with Task.Run
+## Creating and Running Tasks with Task.Run

 The simplest and most common way to execute a CPU-bound operation on a background thread (using the ThreadPool) is Task.Run().